History of the Jews in Zimbabwe

-The history of the Jews in Zimbabwe reaches back over one century.
+The history of the Jews in Zimbabwe reaches back to the 19th century.
 Present-day Zimbabwe was formerly known as Southern Rhodesia and later as Rhodesia.
 The community peaked in 1961, numbering 7,060.

 History

 During the 19th century, Ashkenazi Jews from Russian Empire Ukrainian Polish Russia and Belarusian Lithuania settled in Rhodesia after the area had been colonized by the British, and became active in the trading industry.
 In 1894, the first synagogue was established in a tent in Bulawayo.
 The second community developed in Salisbury (later renamed Harare) in 1895.
 A third congregation was established in Gwelo in 1901.
 By 1900, approximately 300 Jews lived in Rhodesia.

 In the 1930s a number of Sephardic Jews arrived in Rhodesia from the Greek island of Rhodes and mainly settled in Salisbury.
 This was followed by another wave in the 1960s when Jews fled the Belgian Congo.
 A Sephardic Jewish Community Synagogue was established in Salisbury in the 1950s.

 In the late 1930s, German Jews fleeing Nazi persecution settled in the colony.
 In 1943, the Rhodesian Zionist Council and the Rhodesian Jewish Board of Deputies were established, later being renamed the Central African Zionist Council and Central African Board of Jewish Deputies in 1946.
 After World War II, Jewish immigrants arrived from South Africa and the United Kingdom.
 By 1961, the Jewish population peaked at 7,060.

 Both Orthodox and Progressive congregations emerged.
 Bulawayo Progressive Jewish Congregation was founded by Rabbi Moses Cyrus Weiler in 1958 and led by rabbi Curtis Cassell from West London Synagogue between 1957 and 1977.
 Both the Progressive and Orthodox congregation (Bulawayo Hebrew Congregation) merged in 1977.

 In the first half of the 20th century there was a high level of assimilation by Rhodesian Jews into Rhodesian society, and intermarriage rates were high.
 Roy Welensky, the second and last Prime Minister of the Federation of Rhodesia and Nyasaland, was the son of a Lithuanian Jewish father and an Afrikaner mother.
 By 1957, one out of every seven Jews who married in Rhodesia married a Gentile.

 In addition to the Rhodesian Zionist Council and the Rhodesian Jewish Board of Deputies the Jewish Community developed institutions to serve and strengthen the community including two Jewish Day Schools (one in Harare called Sharon School and one in Bulawayo called Carmel School), community centers, Jewish Cemeteries, Zionist youth movements, Jewish owned sports clubs, Savyon Old Age Home in Bulawayo and several women's organisations.
 A number of Jews from Zionist youth movements emigrated to Israel.